| CloserLook > John > John 11:49-57 and 12:1-11 |

 So, would He come?

-And He had already told His disciples about that appointment,
+And He had already told His disciples about that appointment in

 walk to day, and to morrow, and the day following: for it cannot be that a